michele-bergia/firebase-custom-token-sign-in-without-client-app/README.md

 ## Why

 While working on app project that uses Firebase to authenticate users, I was always struggling to have an idToken in order to test my REST API server (since our APIs calls requires a bearer token).
-So this projects aim to:
+So this project aims to:
 - Do integration tests where you rely on idToken for security
 - Develop your Java Firebase server without having a client app to sign in your custom tokens